Equilenin

 Equilenin, also known as 6,8-didehydroestrone, as well as estra-1,3,5(10),6,8-pentaen-3-ol-17-one, is a naturally occurring steroidal estrogen obtained from the urine of pregnant mares.
-It is used as one of the components in conjugated estrogens (brand name Premarin).
+In the form of the sodium salt of the sulfate ester prodrug, known as sodium equilenin sulfate, it is used as one of the components in conjugated estrogens (brand name Premarin).
 It was the first complex natural product to be fully synthesized, in work reported by 1940 by Bachmann and Wilds.